-UNEMPLOYMENT RATE, 2005-2015

-Southwest Minnesota has consistently reported lower unemployment rates than Minnesota and the nation, regardless of the state of the economy.
-According to Local Area Unemployment Statistics, the region's unemployment rate hovered just below the state rate from 2005 to 2008, before rising to about 7.0% in 2009 and 2010, then dropping back to prerecession levels in 2014 and 2015 (see Figure 5).
-Southwest Minnesota was home to seven of the 15 lowest unemployment rates in the state in June of 2015, led by Rock County at 2.3%.
+UNEMPLOYMENT RATE, 2000-2016 Up until 2015, Southwest Minnesota had consistently reported slightly lower unemployment rates than Minnesota and the nation, regardless of the state of the economy.
+According to Local Area Unemployment Statistics, the region's unemployment rate hovered just below the state rate from 2002 to 2008, before rising to about 7.0 percent in 2009 and 2010, then dropping back to prerecession levels in 2014 and 2015, when it matched the state rate (see Figure 6).
+The region is home to many of the counties with the lowest unemployment rates in the state.